 Once a car has passed its prime, it becomes more expensive to cover.
 As a result, the car’s age and mileage play a big part in determining its Toyota extended warranty costs and overall eligibility.

 Type of Coverage

-Extended warranty plans come with a choice of different coverage and prices.
+Extended warranty plans come with a choice of coverage plans and prices.
 Toyota’s Powertrain Protection, for example, is a basic plan that covers only major engine and auto components.
 Platinum Protection, on the other hand, offers comprehensive coverage and higher reimbursements.
-Of course, the more coverage and service you opt for, the more your extended warranty plan will cost.
+Of course, the more warranty coverage and service you opt for, the more your extended warranty plan will cost.

 No matter which plan you choose, Toyota offers $0 or $100 deductible options.
 This is the dollar amount you elect to pay for any authorized claims related to a single repair or replacement.
 Choosing no deductible will usually mean higher monthly premiums, while a higher deductible can lower your premium payments.

-Toyota extended warranty plans aren’t just available through the manufacturer – you can get them from third-party providers, as well.
+Toyota extended warranty plans aren’t just available through the manufacturer – you can get them from third-party warranty companies as well.
 By widening your warranty search, you have the choice of more affordable plans and payment options.
 Also, you won’t be limited to getting your car serviced only within Toyota’s network.